 - Lack of study or organizational skills, for example when it comes to not knowing how to set an effective study schedule.

 Many of these issues can be attributed to negative past experiences.
 For example, if someone does badly in a number of course assignments, they might feel anxious when it comes to future assignments or exams in that course, which can cause them to procrastinate.
+However, this isn’t always the case, and lack of experience can also cause procrastination, for instance when it leads to low self-confidence.

-In addition, certain personality traits can influence the likelihood that people will engage in academic procrastination, as well as the ways in which they do so.
+Various personality traits can also influence the likelihood that people will engage in academic procrastination, as well as the ways in which they do so.
 For example, increased conscientiousness is associated with reduced procrastination in general.
 On the other hand, extraversion can lead to academic procrastination when students prioritize spending time with their friends over doing schoolwork, while neuroticism can lead to academic procrastination when it causes students to stress over an upcoming project that will have a significant effect on their grades.

 Finally, certain underlying issues can also lead to or exacerbate academic procrastination.
 For example, general anxiety and depression can make students more likely to engage in rumination, in the form of repetitive negative thoughts, which can in turn increase their tendency to engage in procrastination.
 Similarly, issues such as low self-esteem or low self-efficacy may also lead to increased academic procrastination in some cases.